 The RUN comes into play when you log into SalukiNet and go to the "Self-Service" area to use the online registration system.
-Once you actually attempt to do any class adds, drops, or other registration changes, you will be prompted to enter that RUN before the system will permit such transactions.
+Once you actually attempt to do any class adds, drops, or other registration changes, you will be prompted to enter that RUN before the system will permit such transactions (see an example here).
 You will only need to enter the RUN once per SalukiNet Self-Service session, so if you attempt multiple registration transactions within one session, you will not be forced to enter the RUN multiple times.
-In a subsequent SalukiNet Self-Service session, you will need to enter the RUN again.
+In a subsequent SalukiNet Self-Service session, you should need to enter the RUN again.1

-If you forget your RUN, please contact your advisor or advisement unit.
+The first point of contact about RUN problems should be your advisor or advisement unit.
+They are the ones who know what your RUN for the term should be.
 Please note that the I.T.
 "SalukiTech" Help Desk (Computer Support Center) is not able to assist students with RUNs (though they can assist students with SalukiNet login and password issues).